More police on SC roads; lanes kept open for holiday travel - NewsBreak

 More police on SC roads; lanes kept open for holiday travel

-Crews can’t close lanes on interstates or other major highways unless there is an emergency from Thursday through Jan.
+Crews can’t close lanes on interstates or other major holidays unless there is an emergency from Thursday through Jan.
 3, according to the South Carolina Department of Transportation.

-[ RELATED: HOLIDAY TRAVEL GUIDE: Here’s everything drivers, fliers need to know ]

 The time around Christmas is some of the busiest for the state’s roadways.